 Temple Israel is widely recognized as the largest reform temple in New England, and it is one of the most prominent synagogues in the greater Boston area.
 Temple Israel is known for offering an array of Jewish experiences and cultural and social programming, including interfaith inclusion and social justice activism.
 Our historic building is home to a K-12 Religious School, a well-renowned preschool, and Beacon Academy, an independent school for urban youth.
 Through our website, email blasts, social media presence, and print media, we strive to communicate the benefits of affiliation and membership.
 In addition to spiritual connection, Temple Israel offers volunteer opportunities, social justice outreach, education programs, youth group activities, and inter-generational events.
 It has initiated a multi-year process for revitalization called the TI Project: Shaping Our Future, with the objective to sustain congregational life by fostering meaningful, transformative relationships.

-- Liaising with Families with Young Children (FYC) Coordinator: publicity and event planning assistance
+- Liaising with Village Families with Young Children coordinator, publicity and event planning assistance

-Executive Assistant to Rabbi Gubitz and Coordinator for the Riverway Project
+Executive Assistant to Associate Rabbi/Director of the Riverway Project (50%)

 - Scheduling, calendaring, and other tasks

 - Work closely with Riverway Director and assist in the coordination of the Riverway Leadership Team to advance the vision and strategic plans of the Project

 - Foster relationships with and among young adults as directed by Rabbi Gubitz

 - Facilitate programs and gatherings